Adderall and Addiction

 Adderall, a drug made from amphetamine, is a stimulant that doctors prescribe for patients with ADHD or narcolepsy.
 While those who legitimately need Adderall have almost no risk of developing an addiction to the drug, those who take it recreationally have a much higher risk.

 Adderall works by encouraging the brain to produce more of the chemicals that cause increased focus and alertness.
-For ADHD and narcolepsy patients, this means that their brain chemicals increase from a low level to a functional level.
+For adults with ADHD and narcolepsy, this means that their brain chemicals increase from a low level to a functional level.
 For people who take the drug without a legitimate need, this means that their brain chemicals increase from a functional level to an overloaded level.

 “When people misuse Adderall, it’s often because of academic or performance pressure.”